 In Vedic Astrology, the palm is used as a support and cross-reference to the astrological chart.
 Unlike the Western concept, which separates the two, astrology and palmistry in India have gone hand-in-hand from ancient times.
 From the palm the relative strength of the planets in the birth chart can be determined.
 It also helps in rectifying the horoscope if there is some doubt about the birth time.
 And it provides the astrologer with additional information about personality, life potentials, future trends, and events.

 Western and Vedic Astrology

-While Western astrology focuses on the psychology of an individual or an event, it lacks reliability for predicting future events and cycles.
+While Western astrology focuses on the psychology of an individual or an event.
 The Vedic system also defines a person’s psychology, but emphasizes timing of events and “new chapters of life.”
 A person’s karmic tendencies and when those come into play are an important aspect of Vedic astrology.

 The timing of life events is calculated with a detailed system of planetary time cycles, called “dashas.”
 There is no equivalent system in Western astrology.
 Vedic astrology provides a greater scope, depth and accuracy for predicting the future.

 Given an accurate birth time, the dasha system can precisely show when a period of fortune or misfortune will begin and end, and provide actual dates.
 Of two people with wonderful careers, great relationship potential and wealth indicated in their charts, one may find his niche early in life, while the other must experience difficult times to finally achieve prosperity later in life.
 The Vedic system can indicate the timing of such events as well as their extent.
 It uses the Moon’s position as the starting point against the background of a Naksatra in calculations of the planetary periods within the 120 year potential lifespan.
 There is nothing comparable available in Western astrology.